celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Security Considerations

 This proposal does not introduce any new security risks.
+However, it does impact network behavior and user experience, which should be carefully considered during implementation.

 ## Copyright